msdalp/msdalp.github.io/_posts/2018-03-28-Java-Jersey-2.26-Tutorial.markdown

 </web-app>
 ```

 Finally all the project structure we have to setup is done.
 It is time to move on Java files and implementing the rest api.
-If you are not familiar with Jersey it has an `Application` class where you can initialize your application and have all your settings etc. We will use `ResourceConfig` which extends this Application class and implement `ServerConfig` methods which enables you to set all server settings easily on one place with ease.
+If you are not familiar with Jersey it has an `Application` class where you can initialize your application and have all your settings etc in it.
+We will use `ResourceConfig` which extends this Application class and implement `ServerConfig` methods which enables you to set all server settings easily in one place with ease.
 These are both in Jersey API and we are not implementing or
 importing something from other sources.
 Let's create our app which will be under `com.blog.api` for me as `RestApp.java`.

 ```java